mwrnd/notes/XDMA_Communication/README.md

 ![Address Editor Assign All](img/Address_Editor_Assign_All.png)

 Edit the AXI Block addresses as required.
 The *Range* is the size that Vivado will implement for each block.
 If the value is too large for your target FPGA then Implementation will fail.
+Larger sizes may have timing issues as more FPGA resources that are further apart are needed.

 ![Set M_AXI_LITE Addresses](img/xdma_stream_AXILite_Addresses.png)